kiva/protocol-integration-tests/README.md

 ## How to Run the Tests

 Running the tests is super simple!
-Just bring up the docker-compose and then use npm to run the tests.
+Just bring up the docker-compose, set up your test fixtures, and run the tests.
 Like this:

 ```
 docker-compose up
+./scripts/setup_fixtures.sh
 npm run test
 ```